anime26398/academic-kickstart/content/author/admin/_index.md

 interests = [
   "Deep Learning",
   "Computer Vision",
-  "Reinforcement Learning",
-  "Natural Language Processing"
+  "Natural Language Processing",
+  "Digital Geometry",
+  "Algorithms"
 ]

 # Organizational groups that you belong to (for People widget)